sopel-irc/sopel.chat/index.md

 [Elad Alfassa](https://eladalfassa.com/), and renamed it to Willie, and later Sopel.

-[dgw](https://technobabbl.es/) took over the project from Embolalia, but didn't change the name.
+[dgw](https://technobabbl.es/) took over the project from Embolalia but didn't change the name (Yet™).
 This is the current and most advanced version of the bot.

 A number of other people have helped out along the way, and they can be seen in the [CREDITS](https://github.com/sopel-irc/sopel/blob/master/CREDITS) file in